ratchetphp/Ratchet/README.md

 PHP 5.3.9 (or higher) is required.
 If you have access, PHP 5.4 (or higher) is *highly* recommended for its performance improvements.

+If you have XDebug extension enabled, remember to disable it for performance testing or going live!

 ### Documentation

 User and API documentation is available on Ratchet's website: http://socketo.me